koliseoapi/help/content/events/create.md

     parent: "events"
 ---

-This page explains how to create events in Koliseo.
-In Koliseo everything is bound to an event: ticket sales, talk proposals and feedback, all require a parent event first.
+This page explains how to create events.
+In Koliseo everything is bound to an event: ticket sales, talk proposals and feedback, all require to create a parent event first.

 ## Create your first event